life4ants/Invasion-Rails/README.md

 Description
 -----------

 This is my Invasion game on a rails platform.
+If finished, players can create games, and join games other users have created.
+The board will be updated during play using websockets.

 Prerequisites
 -------------